avelynkwong/Arduino_Jump_Game/README.md

 # Arduino_Jump_Game
-This game is a simpler rendition of the Google T-Rex game, created using an Arduino and liquid-crystal display.
+This game is a rendition of the Google T-Rex game, created using an Arduino and liquid-crystal display.

 # Features:
 - sound effects for avatar jumps, starting and game-over conditions